-Deep learning models called Generative Adversarial Networks (GANs) use a two-player game framework to create artificial data that mimics real data.
-The pair of participants are:
+Deep learning models called GANs use a two-player game framework to create artificial data that mimics real data.
+The pair of participants are as follows:

-1. Generator: A neural network that creates artificial data using random noise as input.
-Usually a variational autoencoder (VAE) or a transposed convolutional neural network (TCNN).

-2. Discriminator: A neural network that can distinguish between bogus and real data by using both types of input.
+- 1. Generator: A neural network that creates artificial data using random noise as input.
+Usually a variational autoencoder (VAE) or a transposed convolutional neural network (TCNN). - 2.
+Discriminator: A neural network that can distinguish between bogus and real data by using both types of input.
 A convolutional neural network (CNN) is commonly used.